mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/index.md

 service-name.namespace-name.svc.cluster-domain.example.
 ```

-You can find additional information about all the possible record types and layout [here][dnsforservice].
+You can find additional information about all the possible [record types and layout.][dnsforservice].

 ## Ingress